doriordan/skuber/README.md

     }
 ```

-The cats client uses a `Resource`-based lifecycle (underlying resources will be closed down automatically when done), returns `F[Either[Status, O]]` instead of throwing exceptions, and uses `fs2.Stream` for streaming operations.
+The cats client uses a `Resource`-based lifecycle (underlying resources will be closed down automatically when done), returns `F[Either[K8SException, O]]` instead of throwing exceptions, and uses `fs2.Stream` for streaming operations.
 See the [cats client programming guide](docs/GUIDE_CATS.md) for full details.

 ## Building